sadr0b0t/yashlang/README.en.md

 - Playlist profiles: combine playlists in groups and switch groups depending on watch context: Cartoons, Films, Edutainment, History, Analytics etc.
 - Download video and audio streams for offline playback
 - Offline mode: recommend only videos with offline streams
+- Play in background with player controls panel on notification area and lock screen
 - Various features not listed here by some reason

 ## Quick start — add recommended channels and playlists